Velocidex/velociraptor-docs/content/docs/extending_vql/_index.md

 if the commandline incorporates a user provided string.

-Velociraptor minimizes the potential for this by requiring each argument to be explicitely provided.
+Velociraptor minimizes the potential for this by requiring each argument to be explicitly provided.

 {{% /notice %}}